 Skaters are allowed only one false start before they are disqualified.
 They are not allowed to skate inside their individual lane markers.
 The inside skate may cross the lane line when entering a corner, providing the gliding skate, the one bearing the skater's weight, remains outside.
 Skaters must cross over on every lap.
 The skater moving from the outer lane to the inner lane has the right-of-way when both skaters exit the corner simultaneously.

 Coaches work closely with the skaters during races, particularly the longer distances, using pre-planned schedules to help the skaters maintain consistent lap times.
 Before racing, skaters select a time that they feel they can skate, based on the weather, ice conditions, their physical capabilities, and the times the other competitors are skating.
 The key to a good long track performance is to skate each lap at the same speed.
 By comparing split times, which are taken each time the skater crosses the finish line, coaches can let the skaters know how they are doing.
-Coaches stand at the side of the track near the top of the backstretch and communicate verbally and with hand signals.
+Coaches stand at the side of the track near the top of the backstretch and communicate verbally, visually with a lap-board that displays numbers and with hand signals.
 Sometimes the coach simply calls out the lap time and the more experienced skaters convert it into a final time.

 Force is maximized in speed skating by adopting the crouched position which reduces air resistance and which is characteristic of the sport.
 The lower the crouch, the more the leg can extend to the side during the push, lengthening the time spent applying force to the ice.